 Student Club Collections

-will attempt to provide space for informal reading collections provided by student clubs recognized by the Rensselaer Union in accordance with the below guidelines.
-Initial inquiries about starting or adding materials to a collection should be made at the Service Desk.
+The Rensselaer Libraries will attempt to provide space for informal reading collections which are donated by Rensselaer Union-recognized student clubs, in accordance with the guidelines given below.
+Student clubs who wish to start or add to a collection of materials should inquire at the Library Service Desk.

-- The Libraries are not responsible for replacement of damaged or lost items.
+- All donated collection materials will be available strictly on an “honor system” basis.
+The Libraries are not responsible for replacing any damaged or lost collection items.

-- Clubs must designate a liaison person who will be responsible for maintaining the collection in consultation with a designated member of the library staff.
+- The club donating the materials must designate a liaison person who will be responsible for working with a Library staff member to maintain the club’s collection.

-- Clubs must periodically review materials in order to replace or update items.
+- The club must periodically review their materials in order to replace or update items.

 - Items to be removed from a collection will be de-accessioned by the libraries.